It’s hard to deny that there’s a hole in the advancement talent pipeline:

 - Research shows that it costs $127,000 (or more) to replace a gift officer.

 Even pre-COVID, remote work had exploded.
 Thanks to innovations in technology and a growing awareness of the importance of work-life balance, remote work grew by 159% from 2005-2020.
+From 2020-2022, it grew by 59%.
 In early 2020, 98% of all Americans said they’d want to work remotely at least some of the time for the rest of their careers.

 The pandemic intensified and complicated, well..everything.
 Including the modern worker’s penchant for remote work.